Aliases:This biomarker is also known as:

 - chemokine (C-C motif) ligand 11,

-Cytokines are a family of secreted proteins involved in immunoregulatory and inflammatory processes.
-The CC cytokines are proteins characterized by two adjacent cysteines.
-CCL11, also known as eotaxin, displays chemotactic activity for eosinophils, but not mononuclear cells or neutrophils.
-This eosinophil specific chemokine assumed to be involved in eosinophilic inflammatory diseases such as atopic dermatitis, allergic rhinitis, asthma and parasitic infections.
+From NCBI Gene: This antimicrobial gene is one of several chemokine genes clustered on the q-arm of chromosome 17.
+Chemokines form a superfamily of secreted proteins involved in immunoregulatory and inflammatory processes.
+The superfamily is divided into four subfamilies based on the arrangement of the N-terminal cysteine residues of the mature peptide.
+This chemokine, a member of the CC subfamily, displays chemotactic activity for eosinophils, but not mononuclear cells or neutrophils.
+This eosinophil-specific chemokine is thought to be involved in eosinophilic inflammatory diseases such as atopic dermatitis, allergic rhinitis, asthma and parasitic infections. [provided by RefSeq, Sep 2014]

 There are no datasets associated with this biomarker.